ajou-whois/1st-cyber-security-mini-ctf/challenges/slave/readme.md

 ### Notices

-* No Notice
+* No Notices

 ### Hints

 #### 1st Hint

-* Life Is Short, You Need Automation.
+Life Is Short, You Need Automation.

 ## Author's Comment